Item Variations¶

 - Click Add

-- The new value appears and is auto-selected
+- The new values appear and are auto-selected

 Variation Fields Reference¶